Phonon induced rank-2 U(1) nematic liquid states: Discussion: Microscopic origin of the nematics.

 When designing possible experimental realizations of the nematic-phonon coupling, one should thus be aware of the consequence of such discretization and the decreased number of the DoF {(as exemplified by the traceless condition in example 2 and 3 above),} since too few DoF may result in ordered phases or states with subsystem symmetries only.
-This however could also be a blessing in disguise, since it means we have a wider range of R2--U1 theories accessible in experiment.
+This however could also be a blessing in disguise, since it means we have a wider range of R2--U1 theories accessible in an experiment.
 A particularly interesting type of such theories, for instance, is built in 3D from tensors with all diagonal components vanishing.
-Such ``hollow'' rank-2 theories turn out to be the gateways toward gapped fracton order uppon higgsing\cite{BulmashPRB2018,MaPRB2018}, with a great potential for applications in quantum memory storage.\\
+Such ``hollow'' rank-2 theories turn out to be the gateways toward gapped fracton order uppon ``Higgsing" the rank-2 U(1) degrees of freedom \cite{BulmashPRB2018,MaPRB2018}.
+The resulting gapped fracton orders hold a great potential for applications in quantum memory storage.\\

-In summary, we presented a theoretical model with simple ingredients that can realize the emergent rank-2 $U(1)$ electrostatics via optical phonon-nematic coupling. {Given the intimate connection between this rank-2 generalized electrodynamics and the exotic fracton phases of matter~\cite{PretkoPRB16, PretkoPRB17}, which have recently garnered much attention, the present work thus paves the way towards natural implementations of the fracton matter in the experiment.} {Given the simplicity of the ingredients (optical phonons and nematic DoF), we hope this proposal may be realized in various settings, from liquid crystals to bilayer systems, to polar molecules in a periodic optical potential, and we have outlined several such possible constructions.} {The present proposal yields a classical rank-2 theory, which is a necessary first step on the path towards truly quantum rank-2 electrodynamics and fracton physics.
-We have outlined a possible route towards such quantum theory by incorporating the generalized magnetic fields into our nematic model.}
+In summary, we presented a theoretical model with simple ingredients that can realize the emergent rank-2 $U(1)$ electrostatics via optical phonon-nematic coupling. {Given the intimate connection between this rank-2 generalized electrodynamics and the exotic fracton phases of matter~\cite{PretkoPRB16, PretkoPRB17} which have recently garnered much attention, the present work thus paves the way towards natural implementations of the fracton matter in the experiment.} {Given the simplicity of the ingredients (optical phonons and nematic DoF), we hope this proposal may be realized in various settings, from liquid crystals to bilayer systems, to polar molecules in a periodic optical potential, and we have outlined several such possible constructions.} {The present proposal yields a classical rank-2 theory, which is a necessary first step on the path towards truly quantum rank-2 electrodynamics and fracton physics.
+We have outlined a possible route towards such quantum theory by incorporating the dynamics of the generalized magnetic fields into our nematic model.}